 consitutional law, Supreme Court of the United States, SCOTUS, local taxation, tax discrimination, Dormant commerce clause, internal consistency, Philadelphia Wage Tax, economic development

 University of Pennsylvania Law Review Online

 Knoll, Michael S. and Mason, Ruth, "Is the Philadelphia Wage Tax Unconstitutional?
 And If It Is, What Can and Should the City Do?"
 (2016).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1641.